Readings and Presentations

 Social psychologists French and Raven, in a now-classic study (1959), developed a schema of five bases of power which reflect the different bases or resources that power holders rely upon in their relationships with others.
 Often our power is based on different combinations of these.
 They are: Positional Power, Reward Power, Personal Power, Expert Power and Coercive Power.
 An extract from Barefoot Guide to Working with Organisations and Social Change.

-The Ten Commandments for facilitators of organisation
+The Ten Commandments for facilitators of organisation capacity building

 The pressures to quickfix make us forget about some of the fundamentals of what is empowering and what is not.
 This is just a short reminder of how to avoid the temptations of the easy-ways-out.
 Great also for a training course or team discussion to discuss some if the fundamentals of a developmental approach.